fuww/sharedtermsandprivacy/content/cookies.md

 Many decisions are made to determine which ad you see.

-In many cases ads are shown via Google DFP.
+In many cases ads are shown via Google Advertising Services.
 Sometimes the ad you see is based on your location.
 Your IP address is usually a good indication of your approximate location.
 So you might see an ad on the homepage of YouTube.com that promotes a forthcoming movie in your country.

 Sometimes the ad you see is based on the context of a page.
 If you’re looking at a page of gardening tips, you might see ads for gardening equipment.

 Sometimes the ad you see on a page is served by FashionUnited but selected by another company.
 For example, you might have registered with a newspaper website.
 From information you’ve given the newspaper, it can make decisions about which ads to show you, and it can use FashionUnited’s ad serving products to deliver those ads.

 Why am I seeing ads by Google for products I’ve viewed?
 You may see ads for products you previously viewed through what's known as remarketing.
 Let’s suppose you visit a website that sells jeans, but you don’t buy those jeans on your first visit.
 The website owner might want to encourage you to return and complete your purchase.
 Google offers services that let website operators target their ads to people who visited their pages.

-For this to work, Google either reads a cookie that’s already in your browser or places a cookie in your browser when you visit the jeans site, (assuming your browser lets this happen).
+Read the [Google Privacy & Terms site](https://policies.google.com/technologies/partner-sites) for details about the Google services.

 When you visit another site that works with Google, which may have nothing to do with jeans, you might see an ad for those jeans.
 That’s because your browser sends Google the same cookie.
 In turn, we may use that cookie to serve you an ad that could encourage you to buy those jeans.